PROPAGANDA AND MANIPULATION

 - PissedConsumer has a website to post and review complaints.

 2. Questions About the Product or Service.
-There are many internet sites that provide useful information regarding the product.
+Many internet sites provide helpful information regarding the product.

 - Consumer Reports-Product Reviews and Ratings

-- There are many websites that review and rate products.
-This can be accessed by a search of product review websites.
+- Many websites review and rate products.
+A search of product review websites can access this.

 - General Internet Search on the Product [Type in “Complaints relating to (Model Name of product)”]